Messier 16

 Emission Nebula

-These towering tendrils of cosmic dust and gas sit at the heart of M16, or the Eagle Nebula.
+These towering tendrils of cosmic dust and gas sit at the heart of Messier 16, or the Eagle Nebula.
 The aptly named Pillars of Creation, featured in this stunning Hubble image, are part of an active star-forming region within the nebula and hide newborn stars in their wispy columns.
+M16 is the collective name for two distinct objects that are listed separately in astronomical catalogues: an emission nebula, referred to as IC 4703, and an open star cluster, designated as NGC 6611.

 Although this is not Hubble’s first image of this iconic feature of the Eagle Nebula, it is the most detailed.
 The blue colors in the image represent oxygen, red is sulfur, and green represents both nitrogen and hydrogen.
 The pillars are bathed in the scorching ultraviolet light from a cluster of young stars located just outside the frame.
 The winds from these stars are slowly eroding the towers of gas and dust.

 Stretching roughly 4 to 5 light-years, the Pillars of Creation are a fascinating but relatively small feature of the entire Eagle Nebula, which spans 70 by 55 light-years.
 The nebula, discovered in 1745 by the Swiss astronomer Jean-Philippe Loys de Chéseaux, is located 7,000 light-years from Earth in the constellation Serpens.
-With an apparent magnitude of 6, the Eagle Nebula can be spotted through a small telescope and is best viewed during July.
-A large telescope and optimal viewing conditions are necessary to resolve the Pillars of Creation.
+With an apparent magnitude of 6, the star cluster in the Eagle Nebula can be spotted through a small telescope and is best viewed during August.
+However, a large telescope and optimal viewing conditions are necessary to resolve the Pillars of Creation within the nebula.

 For more information about Hubble’s observations of M16, see: